ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.8 =
+* Have modified to unique name that each component name in HTML and all function name in JavaScript, jQuery event handling such that does not conflict. (during work)
+* Changed loading the default bootstrap to via CDN from current assets. (during work)
+* Have unique reduction to grant a prefix to the constant name of the plug-core, was modified to be able to avoid a conflict of constants.

 = 1.1.7 =
 * Added a shortcode "cdbt-extract" that view lists of specifying number from the results of sorting and searching the data in the table.